nvidia-riva/tutorials/asr-improve-recognition-for-specific-words.md

 ### Low-resource domain adaptation
 In case of smaller datasets, such as ~10 hours, appropriate precautions should be taken to avoid overfitting to the domain and hence sacrificing significant accuracy in the general domains, aka. “catastrophic forgetting”.
 In transfer learning, continual learning is a sub-problem wherein models that are trained with new domain data should still retain good performance on the original source domain.

 If fine-tuning is completed on a small dataset, mix it with other larger datasets (“base”).
-For English for example, Nemo has a list of [public datasets](https://github.com/NVIDIA/NeMo/blob/main/docs/source/asr/datasets.rst) that it can be mixed with.
+For English for example, NeMo has a list of [public datasets](https://github.com/NVIDIA/NeMo/blob/main/docs/source/asr/datasets.rst) that it can be mixed with.

-If using NeMo to fine-tune ASR models, refer to this Nemo [tutorial](https://catalog.ngc.nvidia.com/orgs/nvidia/teams/tao/resources/punctuationcapitalization_notebook) (https://github.com/NVIDIA/NeMo/blob/stable/tutorials/nlp/Punctuation_and_Capitalization.ipynb).
+If using NeMo to fine-tune ASR models, refer to this [tutorial](https://github.com/NVIDIA/NeMo/blob/main/tutorials/asr/ASR_CTC_Language_Finetuning.ipynb).

 ### Data quality and augmentation